-The Chicken with Pumpkin, Cream and Gruyère actually blew me away.
+This recipe for Chicken with Pumpkin, Cream and Gruyère blew me away.
 As you can see, it’s such a simple recipe and yet I would never have thought to combine chicken and pumpkin, nor to cook the combination so simply in cream flavoured with garlic and grated cheese.
 Be warned, this is a rich dish, so small portions will be plenty.
 A crisp vinaigrette-dressed green salad is my perfect accompaniment.

-Again, we scaled the recipe down by half.
-We used chicken thighs (which I much prefer to breasts) and butternut squash (as regular pumpkin wasn’t available) and switched the two hard cheeses for close cousins we had on hand.
+We scaled the recipe down by half, used chicken thighs (which I much prefer to breasts) and butternut squash (as regular pumpkin wasn’t available) and switched the two hard cheeses for close cousins we had on hand.
 We also decided to cut the thighs into three pieces before frying, rather than after as in the recipe.

 Full, original recipe provided below.

 Diana Henry’s Chicken with Pumpkin, Cream and Gruyère

 - 1 kg pumpkin or butternut squash (unprepared weight)

 - 3 tbsp olive oil

 - 8 skinless boneless chicken thighs or breasts

 - 25 g grated Parmesan